jlchn/deploy-services-as-a-cluster/README.md

-## a demonstration to deloy service clusters(spring cloud and nodejs) to single machine, docker swarm, kubernetes, ECS and EKS
+# A demonstration to deloy service clusters(spring cloud and nodejs) to single machine, docker swarm, kubernetes, ECS and EKS

 - [start the spring cloud cluster on a single machine by using docker compose](single-node.md)